I Made a Lightweight Git Worktree Manager (Because I Couldn't Find One)

 When to Use Worktrees

 Code review: Stash or WIP commit, checkout PR branch, review, checkout back, unstash.
-Your IDE closes files, loses scroll positions.
+Your IDE closes files and loses scroll positions.
 With worktrees: cd to review directory, cd - back.
 Everything stays put.

 Emergency hotfix: No stashing, no WIP commits.
 Do a clean checkout of main in a separate directory.
 Fix, push, cd - back.